 Contact a personal injury lawyer

-Commencing a car accident personal injury claim will also assist with your treatment expenses.
+Commencing a car accident claim will also assist with your treatment expenses.
 Once your claim is lodged, the insurer has an obligation under the relevant legislation to meet your reasonable treatment and rehabilitation costs.

 Insurance that covers car repairs or property damage is called “comprehensive insurance”.
 Insurance that covers personal injury sustained in an accident is termed “CTP insurance” or Compulsory Third Party Insurance.
 Quite often a vehicle’s comprehensive insurer is different to the CTP insurer.